-For documents relating to open and completed Commission proceedings, please refer to the OSC Tribunal.
+For documents relating to open and completed Capital Markets Tribunal proceedings, please refer to the Capital Markets Tribunal.

 The Ontario Securities Commission (OSC) has the authority to lay quasi-criminal charges under section 122 of Ontario’s Securities Act against individuals or companies for alleged violations of the Act.
 These proceedings are prosecuted by OSC staff under Ontario’s Provincial Offences Act in the Ontario Court of Justice.